 Because everyone can use a little info booster on how to pick someone out of a hangry mood — salty, sweet... what snack will do the trick?

 You Know I'm Not Pushing You Out of Their Life

 Make it clear to her that while you're going to be the person who spends the most time with her child, they'll always be her number one — you're not pushing her out of their life.
 This will provide her with a huge hug of comfort.

 You Can Be In Charge of Certain Holidays

 If there are some traditional holidays that your future MIL likes to host at home, let her know you'd still like to do them at her house, and pick up any holidays that she doesn't feel strongly about.

 Since there's a ring on your finger, your future MIL may already be riding the kid train.
 Let her know that you'll open up the gates for baby talk when you and your fiancé are ready.

-Say it again and again: she'll always be his mom, and there are certain things and roles that only a mother can do and fill.
+Say it again and again: she'll always be your S.O.'s mom, and there are certain things and roles that only a mother can do and fill.